koorchik/node-semgrex-demo/README.md

 It is small demo for my DataSciene conference (http://datascience.in.ua/)

 ## How to run?

-1. cp etc/config.json.sample etc/config.json
-2. Edit app.js file
+1. Change GoogleCloud credentials in app.js
-3. npm install
+2. npm install
-4. node runner.js
+3. node runner.js